Surgeon

 What it's like

-take tests and arrange X-rays
+taking tests and arranging X-rays

-carry out daily ward visits to check on your patients
+doing daily ward visits to check on your patients

-write to GPs about your patients’ health and treatments
+writing to GPs about your patients’ health and treatments

 You could be a general surgeon with a wide range of skills and knowledge, or you could specialise in one area.

 This could be operating on a specific part of the body.
 For example, neurosurgeons perform operations on parts of the nervous system including the brain.
-You could be working with a particular group of people.
-Paediatric surgeons work with children and young people.

 Explore more information about this job